Adam Dollard des Ormeaux: Representations of Dollard as a cultural figure in French Canadian history

 With the exception of a brief mention in the work of Charlevoix in the 1700s, Dollard and the Battle of Long Sault does not reappear in French Canadian writing until the 1840s.
 The re-emergence of the tale coincides with the union of Upper and Lower Canada and the ensuing fear that French Canadians would lose control over their rights.
 The story of Dollard was used by authors in this period, such as François-Xavier Garneau, to secure a space for the French in the national history of Canada.
 Garneau's text emphasizes the loyalty of Dollard and his soldiers to their nation and the unity of their action.

 The rise of industrialization and ultramontanism in the 1860s marked another shift in the story of Dollard.
 The Catholic Church had become an influential representative of French Canadian interests within the country.
 To provide ideal moral models, the Catholic clergy wrote versions of history with an emphasis on Christian heroes.
 In 1865, Étienne-Michel Faillon published L'Histoire de la colonie française au Canada which included an account of the Battle of Long Sault.
 Faillon's writing places heavy emphasis on the duality between Christianity and barbarity.
 The language used by Faillon is aggrandizing and glorifies Dollard and his soldiers far more than previous accounts.
 Dollard, in Faillon's account, becomes an ideal model of Christian morality.
 Faillon's text became the canon of the Dollard story in French Canadian culture.

 This attitude was perpetuated throughout the early 1900s.
 The writing of Lionel Groulx, for instance, portrays Dollard as a figure of French Canadian nationalism and Catholicism.
 Groulx's writing, in particular, emphasizes the youth of Dollard and upholds him as a model for French Canadian children.

 Since controversy has come to light surrounding the circumstances of the Battle of Long Sault, modern historians have challenged traditional visions of Dollard as a hero in Quebec culture.
 Notable historians on this subject include E. R. Adair and Gustave Lanctot.

 English history

 Dollard not only occupies a prominent position in French Canadian culture but also appears as a figure in English Canadian history.

-In the 1860s, Francis Parkman wrote an English account of the Battle of Long Sault.
+In the 1860s, US historian Francis Parkman wrote an English account of the Battle of Long Sault.
 His version focuses less on Catholicism and instead uses the story as a model of continuity of European settlements in the Canadas.